Ba'ath Party (Syrian-dominated faction): Yemen

-Ba'athism in Yemen originated in the 1950s.
-The party worked underground until 1990.
-It obtained official registration as the Arab Socialist Ba'ath Party – Yemen Region on December 31, 1995 (while the other group had to register as the National Arab Socialist Ba'ath Party).
-The regional secretary of the party in Yemen is Mohammed Al-Zubairy.
+The People's Vanguard Party was the Ba'ath Party's Branch in Yemen.
+The party was established in the late 1950s.
+When the Baath Party was divided between Syrian and Iraqi factions, the Yemeni branch overwhelmingly sided with the Syrian-led Ba'ath Party.
+The assistant regional secretary of the party in Yemen was Mohammed Al-Zubairy.
 The party ran in the 1993 parliamentary election, winning seven seats.
 In the 1997 and 2003 parliamentary elections, the party won two seats.
 In 2003, the party got 0.66% of the national vote.
 The party supported Ali Abdullah Saleh in the 1999 presidential election.

 Abdullah al-Ahmar led a central party delegation to the 4th Regional Congress of the Yemenite Ba'ath in 2006.

 In December 2008, the party and the National Arab Socialist Ba'ath Party agreed to coordinate their political activities.

 In November 2010, one of the key leaders of the party in Yemen, Ali Ahmad Nasser al-Dhahab, died.
 He had been assistant secretary of the Regional Command and a Member of Parliament since 1993.

 In March 2013, Linda Mohammed, the head of the region's Women section, left the party in protest at the Yemenite leadership's continued support for Bashar al-Assad and the Syrian Ba'ath.